Shaam (actor): 2009–2018: Action and comedy genres

 In late 2011, he appeared in the film 6, which released to positive reviews.
 For his role in the film, he spent more than a dozen sleepless nights, which resulted in a big swelling below his eyes and for another look, hereduced his weight and grew his hair long and a beard.
 Although the film released to positive reviews, the film failed to do well at the box office.
 After the positive response of the film, Kannada actor, Sudeep, announced that he was going to do a multilingual film with Shaam.

 In mid 2014, Shaam appear as Allu Arjun's brother in the film Race Gurram (2014).
 In a review of the film, a critic stated that "Shaam as the arrogant elder brother Ram delivers a good performance".
 He was signed to portray one of the lead roles in Kaala Koothu in 2015 and grew his beard for the role.
 However, he left the role due to differences with the director.
 In 2015, he won critical acclaim for his portrayal of an honest police officer in Jananathan's political drama Purampokku Engira Podhuvudamai (2015), which had an ensemble cast featuring Arya and Vijay Sethupathi.
 In an IBT review of the film, the reviewer stated that "Shaam as a police officer stands out among all the leading characters, with the intensity he portrays in his role".
 Shaam's next release was the Kannada suspense thriller Game, which was also shot in Tamil as Oru Melliya Kodu alongside Arjun and Manisha Koirala.
 The Kannada version released in February 2016 to positive reviews and the Tamil version released in July 2016 to mixed reviews.
 That same year, he played a negative role in the Kannada-language film Santhu Straight Forward.
 He made his Malayalam debut with The Great Father (2017).
 In August 2017, he was cast in Venkat Prabhu's multi-starrer Party in a negative role; however, the film remains unreleased since 2018.

 2019–present

 After a brief sabbatical in Tamil films, Shaam returned with the long delayed Tamil film Kaaviyyan in 2019.
 The film released to negative reviews.
 A critic from The Times of India wrote that "The film, however, is sure to disappoint those who even go without any expectation".
 He played a negative role in Naanga Romba Busy (2020) starring Prasanna and Ashwin Kakumanu.
 Shaam has played the role of Vijay’s brother in Varisu (2023).

 Personal life

 Shamsuddin has three brothers and two sisters.
 He is married to a Punjabi, Kashish, who was his college mate.

+In July of 2020, Shamsuddin was arrested by the Chennai police for illegal gambling activities at his home.
+13 people, including the actor, were arrested, booked under the Gaming Act, then let off on bail.
+Money and bundle of cards used in the illegal gambling activities, were confiscated from his apartment, by the police.